-The complex now offers three levels of accommodation, plus The Barn or entertainment area, a traditional lapa (which means 'gathering place') construction with a dining and lounge area, swimming pool and curio shop.
+The design of Okonjima is a tribute to the history of cattle-farming in Okonjima, dating back to the early 1920s.
+The complex now offers three levels of accommodation, plus The Barn (entertainment area), a traditional lapa (which means 'gathering place') construction with a dining and lounge area, swimming pool and curio shop.

-The accommodation stretches out on either side: six budget Garden rooms – the oldest of all – are located in the lush garden of the original homestead.
-Each has a double and a single bed, an en suite bathroom, roof-fan and safe.
+The accommodation stretches out on either side: six budget Garden rooms are located in the garden of the original homestead, overlooking a lapa with tea and coffee making facilities.
+Each has a double and a single bed, an en suite bathroom, roof fan and safe.
 These rooms are situated quite close together and do not have views over the plain, however the choice of activities is identical, and all meals are taken at Plains Camp.

-All 14 Standard rooms, on the other hand, enjoy a view across the plains.
-Four of these form two large two-roomed family-units.
-The rooms are set some 15-20 metres apart, at a discreet distance from The Barn, with one family unit closest to it, and the other furthest away.
-Each room has two double beds, an en suite bathroom with twin basins and a shower, a small verandah, tea and coffee-making facilities, two roof-fans, mini-fridge, room safe, telephone to contact reception, and a ramp for wheelchair access.
+All 14 Standard rooms, on the other hand, enjoy a view across the plains of Okonjima.
+Each room has two double beds, an en suite bathroom with twin basins and a shower, a small verandah, tea and coffee-making facilities, two roof fans, mini-fridge, safe and a ramp for wheelchair access.
+Four of these rooms form two large family units.

-Finally, 10 spacious and exclusive View rooms were completed in 2014, all with a view across the plain.
-Two of these form a single large two-roomed family-unit.
-The rooms are set 25-75 metres apart at some distance from The Barn, which affords greater privacy.
+Finally, ten spacious and exclusive View rooms were completed all offer a view across the plains.
+The rooms are set 25-75 metres apart, some distance from The Barn, which affords greater privacy.
 In addition to the facilities offered by the Standard rooms, these have a large verandah, a larger shower, a desk and a comfortable chair for reading.
+Two of the View rooms form a single large two-roomed family-unit.

 Take part in the Etosha National Park lion survey and assist experts on a conservation project to identify lion movement and conflicts in communities.
-Helping farmers build a kraal is just one of the tasks on this physically demanding and highly rewarding adventure into the wilderness of Namibia.
+Helping farmers build a kraal is just one of the tasks on this physically demanding but highly rewarding adventure into the wilderness of Namibia.